-Title Cleaner Smarter Cobalt Degree of recognition National Media name/outlet ResourceStocks Magazine - Aspermont Media type Duration/Length/Size 1 page Country Australia Date 1/11/12 Description We are transitioning towards a lightweight, greener, smarter world – one in which we already demand that powered electronic and electrical devices are ever smaller, portable, low maintenance and long-lasting.
+Title Cleaner Smarter Cobalt Degree of recognition National Media name/outlet ResourceStocks Magazine - Aspermont Media type Duration/Length/Size 1 page Country/Territory Australia Date 1/11/12 Description We are transitioning towards a lightweight, greener, smarter world – one in which we already demand that powered electronic and electrical devices are ever smaller, portable, low maintenance and long-lasting.
 Key speciality metals have a significant role to play in this ongoing transition - with cobalt not least among them.
 Like rare earths, tungsten and lithium among other contributors to emerging technology developments, all of us will become more familiar with the various roles that minor metals play as this ‘electronic revolution’ evolves – just as our predecessors became accustomed to steel-making and steel alloy manufacture during the industrial revolution.

 Cobalt is used in battery manufacture, ceramics, dyes and catalysts – which together can be considered its various chemicals uses - and as an alloy (including aerospace engines, prosthetics and land-based gas turbines), cemented carbides and magnets.
 The main use is chemicals at around 50 per cent of total consumption.

 Demand for cobalt in batteries looks set to underpin future growth – including anticipated strong growth in demand for electric and hybrid vehicles.
 The global market for cobalt is now approaching 80,000 tonnes of contained cobalt, projected to grow rapidly to exceed 100,000 tonnes.